 And of course, you also need to make sure that you are communicating your value to customers effectively.

-And remember, just as with preparing for a pandemic, it’s often better to be something of an alarmist when it comes to customer retention than to do too little.
+And remember, it’s often better to be something of an alarmist when it comes to customer retention than to do too little.